 Startups are shooting up everywhere with a bunch of geeks calling their day jobs.
-They are trying venture into some unique (read insane) ideas with the aim to change the world.
+They are trying to venture into some unique (read insane) ideas with the aim to change the world.
 If you too are a startup with some ‘billion dollars’ app idea, you may have heard the term Minimum Viable Product.
-So, you went to mobile app development company and asked for a custom app.
+So, you went to a mobile app development company and asked for a custom app.
 You got the project proposal and you gave them the green signal.

 Then you have your team googling the app features, created a nice looking app and did the grand launch – without realizing that your target audience were asking just for a better version of a mobile-optimized website!
 Though you had all the unwanted extra features, your idea didn’t receive well.
 Oh, and you blamed MVP for it.

 Building an MVP is not building a Beta version of your app.
-Creating few workable mockups is not the MVP.
+Creating a few workable mockups is not the MVP.
 Implementing the minimum features, without the essence of its viability, is definitely not the MVP.

 The Minimum Viable Product is kind of an experiment.